IBM-Blockchain-Archive/SDK-Demo/README.md

 		- (in windows default is) C:\tmp\keyValStore
 	1. Also delete anything in this `keyValStore` folder (you should empty this out anytime you connect to a new network or switch users)

-1. Create chaincode folder under your Workspace.
+1. Create chaincode folder under your $GOPATH.
-	- `cd $HOME/Workspace`
+	- `cd $GOPATH/src/github.com/`
 	- `mkdir chaincode_example02`
 	- copy `chaincode_example02.go` to this folder,  `chaincode_example02.go` can be obtained from this [repo](https://github.com/ratnakar-asara/Node-Sample/blob/master/chaincode_example02.go)